Policies and Interventions to Improve Access to Next-Generation Antimicrobials in Low and Middle-Income Countries (Assess AMR situation in India)

 Key Recommendations

-- Use alternate channels for procurement of low volume drugs (state-owned pharmacies, private aggregators, or incentivizing Jan Aushadhi Kendras) and enhanced diagnostics facilities.
+• Use alternate channels for procurement (state-owned pharmacies, private aggregators, or incentivizing Jan Aushadhi Kendras for low-volume drugs).

-- Ensure hospitals follow stewardship practices beyond accreditation programs.
-Enhanced surveillance to minimise future AMR.
+• Ensure hospitals follow stewardship practices beyond accreditation programs.

 Creating an Innovation Ecosystem for Antimicrobial R&D:

-- Procedural changes to boost high-end antimicrobial innovation.
+• Implement changes to facilitate high-end antimicrobial innovation.